Skip to main content

 Research.
 Engagement.
 Action.

-At the heart of CAHS research is a commitment to engage in work that strengthens our communities, families and individuals in West Virginia and beyond.
-Our faculty and students engage in collaborations and partnerships from the local level to the global level to study today's most pressing educational and social challenges we face.
-Through their work, our faculty advance knowledge and impact theory, policy and practice across the applied human sciences.
+At the heart of CAHS research is a commitment to engage in work that strengthens our communities, families, and individuals in West Virginia and beyond.
+Our faculty, staff, and students engage in collaborations and partnerships from the local level to the global level to address real-world challenges in education, health, human services, accessibility, and youth development.
+CAHS research is meaningful, rooted in community need, and collaborative.
+We're proud to support work that not only advances knowledge but also impacts lives.

 View Impact Map